bbc/psammead/packages/components/psammead-grid/README.md

 #### <a name="simple-example">Simple example</a>

 Here is an example of a `<Grid>` that has 8 columns for `group4` (from 1008px to 1279px).
-It has two child `<Grid item>` elements, one which spans 6/8 columns and one which spans 2/8 columns within this breakpoint.
+It has four child `<Grid item>` elements, one which spans 6/8 columns and three others which spans 2/8 columns within this breakpoint.

 ```jsx
 import Grid from '@bbc/psammead-grid';